Here are some of the questions we are commonly asked about the trip. Click on the question to see the answers.

 Having backpacked throughout Asia and South America we know all too well the hassles and constraints associated with relying on public transport.
 We want to really get off the beaten track-- not just visit the sites listed in the Lonely Planet and spend our evenings swapping stories with other backpackers.
 Cycling will offer physical challenge, adventure and closer contact with the locals.
+Now that we've cycled through Africa, we have the confidence and experience to cycle through the rest of the world.

 About 100 Kilometers.
 It all depends on the condition of the road, the terrain and where convenient stopping places are located.
 Average speed is about 16KM per hour.
 On flat terrain with a paved road we do around 20 KM.
 But in Africa this is a rare combination.